abdelrahmanhsalama/next-dental-emr/README.md

 # Next Dental EMR
+## Nickname: Ibtesama: A smile, in Arabic.

-This project demonstrates the three skill areas I’ve developed — frontend web development, which I’ve studied for nearly two years, health informatics, the field I’m determined to pursue, and data analysis, which plays a vital role in health informatics.
+This project demonstrates the two fields I have experience in - frontend web development, which I’ve studied for nearly two years, and health informatics, the field I got training in.

 Next Dental EMR is a dental electronic medical records (EMR) application built with Next.js.
 It enables dental teams to manage patients’ records, appointments, and treatments efficiently.
-Additionally, it provides data-driven insights to help clinics better understand their operations and patient trends.
+Additionally, in the future, it should provide data-driven insights to help clinics better understand their operations and patient trends.

 ## Tech Stack